 5. The final best practice that you can use to help minimize third-party data breach occurrences is to involve senior leadership and the board of directors in third-party risk management programs.
 Engaging the senior leader and those in charge of the businesses involved in third-party entities can help provide more information about the risks associated with third-party involvement and increase the budget given to address these risks.

 Myth #15: There are no reliable resources to help us get started.

 The desire to grow is requiring manufacturers to reevaluate how they operate their business.
 Industry 4.0 initiatives such as factory floor automation, IoT, 5G connectivity, and data analytics require investments.
 Other growth initiatives could include pursuing new contracts with the Department of Defense (DoD), which will require investments related to the Cybersecurity Maturity Model Certification (CMMC).

-Because of these cybersecurity myths and misconceptions, many manufacturers and their supply chains are left vulnerable to attacks from hackers and criminal organizations.
-If you think that the security of your business is affected by any of these myths, visit the Certitude Security™ website to speak to a member of our team today about the steps to prevent business and supply chain disruption.
+Because of these cybersecurity myths and misconceptions, many manufacturers and their supply chains are vulnerable to attacks from hackers and criminal organizations.
+If you think that your business’s security is affected by any of these myths, visit the Certitude Security™ website to speak to a member of our team today about the steps to prevent business and supply chain disruption.